martinbuberl/awscommunitynordics/docs/covid-statement.md

   <h2 class="mt-5">Cancellations</h2>

   <p class="mt-5">
   As a general rule, we are not currently canceling any events as per current instructions from health authorities in the Nordics.
+(There are currently no planned Meetups in Norway, and we will not plan any new meetings due to the current situation)

   In any case, the following exceptions are in effect:
   <ul>